anshuman1811/drlnd-nav/README.md

 ## Solution Criteria
 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

+# General Instructions
+## Training
+Follow the Jupyter notebook or run _navigation.py_ with argument _train_.

+This will run a round of training as per details in _navigation.py_.
+You will be able to observe the agent performance if unity environment visualization is enabled.
+Upon completion, the trained model parameters will be saved in _checkpoint.pth_.

+## Testing
+Follow the Jupyter notebook or run _navigation.py_ with argument _test_.

+This wil run one episode of the agent with the model parameters saved in _checkpoint.pth_.
+You can observe the performance of the agent if the unity environment visualization is enabled.